coqui123/TradeGPT/README.md

 # TradeGPT 🚀

-TradeGPT is a full-stack cryptocurrency trading application that combines a modern Fresh (Deno) frontend with a Python (FASTAPI) backend for Coinbase integration and Azure AI Services for intelligent trading analysis. 💹
+TradeGPT is a full-stack cryptocurrency trading application that combines a modern Fresh (Deno) frontend with a Python (FASTAPI) backend for Coinbase API integration and Azure AI Services for intelligent trading analysis. 💹

 ## Project Structure 📁